 Tillotson said that SCA also paid Armstrong a $1.5 million bonus in 2002 and $3 million in 2003 for his Tour de France wins.
 If Armstrong doesn’t repay the bonuses, Tillotson said SCA will pursue all legal avenues to collect.

 “We’ll seek return of all of those funds,” Tillotson said.
 “You’re looking at $9.5 million in bonus.
 Plus interest and court costs brings it to close to $12 million.”

 Armstrong yesterday was banned for life from cycling and UCI President Pat McQuaid said Armstrong “deserves to be forgotten” in the sport.

-Armstrong lost most of his sponsors including Nike Inc. (NKE), Anheuser-Busch InBev NV (ABI) and Trek Bicycle Corp. after USADA published evidence from 11 former teammates on Oct.
+Armstrong lost most of his sponsors including Nike Inc. (NKE:US), Anheuser-Busch InBev NV (ABI) and Trek Bicycle Corp. after USADA published evidence from 11 former teammates on Oct.
 10 that the 41-year-old cheated in winning seven straight Tour de France titles through 2005.
 Yesterday, sunglass maker Oakley said it was ending its relationship with the rider.

 The Texan last week also stepped down as chairman of Livestrong, the cancer foundation he founded.

 Livestrong will continue to be a partner of the NYC Marathon, said Wittenberg, who recalled Armstrong’s support for nine-time race winner Grete Waitz, who died in April (APR) 2011 five years after being diagnosed with cancer.

 Armstrong, who didn’t know Waitz before Wittenberg mentioned that she was fighting the disease, immediately e- mailed the Norwegian to offer his support.
 Armstrong survived testicular cancer that spread to his lungs and brain.